JoGorska/hotel-booking/README.md

 3. Period of booking validation program checks if the booking is not
-    - shorter than 7 days
+    - shorter than Minimum value of days
-    - longer than 30 days
+    - longer than Maximum value of days
+    - the maximum and minimum stay are set as a global variable in validation file
     - end date was input before the start date
 4. Room number validation
     - validates if user input is a digit or digit and a white space